Skip to content

 Quick troubleshooting checklist

-If your WhatsApp sends fail later on:
+If your WhatsApp sends fail:

 • Confirm the HubSpot property contains E.164 format